-At this point, Lockhart ISD had just been selected for The Holdsworth Center’s 5-year partnership to cultivate stronger leaders within the rural district of 6,200 students.
+At this point, Lockhart ISD had just been selected for The Holdsworth Center’s multi-year partnership to cultivate stronger leaders within the rural district of 6,200 students.
 That summer, a team of central office leaders would begin an intense, 2-year District Leadership Program.

 Estrada told him: “Adam, I want you on the Holdsworth team.”

 To Adam, it didn’t make any sense.
 As the district’s assistant superintendent of operations and technology, he wasn’t close to teaching and learning.
 He kept the cafeteria running and the computer networks humming.
 He said as much to his boss.

 “It makes perfect sense,” was the response.
 “You can do more as a leader.”